 This is my preferred option.
 I find it comfortable, low maintenance, reliable and works with my lifestyle.

-Please help ensure the health and safety of the women in your life.
+Please help ensure the health and safety of the people who menstruate in your life.

 All of this matters and though I know people will argue about the technicalities and safety levels, at the end of the day, our bodies are being overwhelmed by chemicals.
 There are currently 80,000 chemicals approved for use and 60,000 of these were grandfathered in, assumed safe but never tested.
 We don’t know for sure what’s causing the increasing numbers of cancers and other diseases, but the chemical load we carry is not part of the solution.
 When in doubt, get it out.
 There are many things we can’t choose and can’t control, but this is one of the things we very easily can choose.